If you want to make the most out of life, start your week a little earlier! Here are 10 things to do on Sunday to have

 I highly recommend if you don’t have a planner yet to get one like this.
 It can truly make your life so much better!

 It’s called the LifePlanner and using it can increase your productivity, time management and it’s highly customizable!
 You can take a look through the pages and learn more about the LifePlanner here.

 5. Do Little Things You Didn’t Get To

 This means do the laundry you didn’t get to, clean your house, pay bills… These are tasks that don’t take long, but will free some mental space.
 And mental space is everything when it comes to starting your week fresh on Monday.

 6. Meal Prep Or Meal Plan

 If you don’t mind eating older food, meal prepping can be a great option for you.
 It’s basically preparing healthy meals ahead for the next 3-4 days and keeping them in the fridge.
 Then when you’re hungry, you get your meal out and eat it.
 You can meal prep lunch, breakfast or dinner, or if you’re really motivated – everything.

-Another way to meal prep is to prepare single ingredients (<- the one I actually prefer).
+Another way to meal prep is to prepare single ingredients (<- the option I actually prefer).
 So if you want to have chicken, you cook your chicken ahead.
 You want to have lentils, you cook your lentils ahead.
 Once you have those single ingredients ready, you can make dinner in 10 minutes and it tastes fresh.
 That’s how I made this super delicious and healthy Greek chicken wrap.

 Or, Meal Kit Delivery!